ClementTsang/bottom/.github/pull_request_template.md

 ## Description

-A description of the change and what it does.
-If relevant, please provide screenshots of what results from the change.
+_A description of the change and what it does.
+If relevant, please provide screenshots of what results from the change:_

 ## Issue

 If applicable, what issue does this address?

-Issue:
+Issue: #

 ## Type of change

-Remove the irrelevant one.
+_Remove the irrelevant one:_

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [x] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- [x] New feature (non-breaking change which adds functionality)

 ## Test methodology

-Please state how this was tested.
+_Please state how this was tested:_

 ## Checklist

+_Please ensure all are ticked (and actually done):_

 - [ ] Code has been linted
 - [ ] Code has been self-reviewed